A Social Stories App?

 Tim Carmody, What’s Wrong With Education…

 I wouldn’t be honest if I didn’t admit we were excited to be quoted on Wired.com last month.
-We were a bit player in a significant article about education, text books, and digital publishing.
+We were a big player in a significant article about education, text books, and digital publishing.
 You can read the entire article here.

 What I consider most important about this story is in my quote.
 Properly developed and leveraged iBooks Author could become a powerhouse publishing platform for Social Stories.